yehonatan604/LegaSport/README.md

 •	Admin can easily inspect workers performance & more via the logs which are created for every single user action.

 Disadvantages:

 •	Desktop only.

 Application:

 This application is useful for many Stores.
 This application can be used for selling other products with little modification of the system.

 Project Features:

-•	Visitor Registration/ Login module.
+•	User Registration/ Login module.

 •	Salesmen may search through the store's stock.